shradhaebi/ensembl-static/fungi/species/Phaeosphaeria_nodorum_about.md

-About the *Phaeosphaeria nodorum* genome {#about-the-phaeosphaeria-nodorum-genome .first}
+About the *Phaeosphaeria nodorum* genome
 ----------------------------------------

 *Phaeosphaeria nodorum* is a major fungal pathogen of wheat (*Triticum